BuildMan-Alpha/AlphaHelp/helpserver/README.md

 #### Run with search

 For a fully implementation (working search) run helpserver.js with the -local parameter.
+Elasticsearch must be installed and running in order to have search capabilities.

 ```
 node helpserver.js -local